IT IS TIME TO BRING TRUE REPRESENTATION BACK TO THE 72ND

 The 2009 federally established minimum wage of $7.25 is not a livable wage in any district across Wisconsin.
 There are currently 30 states in the U.S. that have established a minimum wage higher than the federally established minimum.
 Unfortunately, Wisconsin is not one of them.
 I fully support raising the minimum wage so we can increase the economic prosperity of Wisconsinites and ensure all working-class individuals are earning a livable wage.

-I support common-sense gun legislation that would establish universal background checks by gun retailers, as well as a waiting period before a recently purchased firearm can be brought home.
+As a gun owner myself, I do not support taking guns away from law-abiding citizens, however, I do support common-sense gun legislation such as universal background checks by gun retailers, as well as waiting periods.
 I also support Red Flag laws which allow family members, coworkers, and others to petition the court to order the temporary removal of firearms from an individual's possession if they present a danger to themselves and/or others by evidence provided through their actions and words.

 As a former teacher, I know all too well how funding shortfalls, classroom sizes, and lack of support staff impact the overall success of our students and teacher morale within our public schools.
 Appropriate funding must be reinstated as well as recaptured from the financial vacuum caused by funding private school voucher programs.
 Taxpayer dollars must go back to funding our public school institutions as our first priority over funding for private school voucher programs.